mootw/snout-scout/readme.md

 - data anywhere.
 A client device can load and edit scouting data from a server or local disk for the highest possible flexibility.

 ## Snout-scout is NOT designed to:
-- track standings or scores directly (official scores are linked if TBA event key is provided)
+- track official standings or scores directly (official scores are linked if TBA event key is provided)
 - analyse multiple events at once (multiple events can be queried at the server level)
 - retain compatibility with previous year data (there is no obligation for backwards compatibility)
-- sync data between multiple clients peer-to-peer due to requiring human interaction to sync on modern smartphones without dedicated hardware and software and thus have high latency for changes to propagate (>1hr).
 - have **extensive** security controls. an authenticated user is assumed to be non-malicious and trusted, there is not validation of timestamps, IDs, or other information sent from clients (This is out of scope for now).